circleci/circleci-docs/jekyll/_cci2/api-developers-guide.md

 ![API structure]({{ site.baseurl }}/assets/img/docs/api-structure.png)

 For GitHub and Bitbucket projects, `project_slug` is currently usable as a human-readable identifier for a given project.
-For [GitLab projects](#gitlab-saas-support-projects), the slug format has been changed.
+For [GitHub App and GitLab projects](#gitlab-saas-support-projects), the slug format has been changed.

 ### GitHub App and GitLab projects
 {: #gitlab-saas-support-projects }